rogerluan/app-store-connect-notifier/README.md

 # Your App Store Connect password.
 Required if you're in a non-interactive environment.
 In interactive environments, it will ask for the password when executing and save it in Keychain.
 export ITC_PASSWORD="your-app-store-connect-account-password"

 # The [App Store Connect API key](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api).
 Use this when on a non-interactive environment and you have 2FA set up.
-When using this ITC_USERNAME is not used
+When using this, ITC_USERNAME is not used.
 export SPACESHIP_CONNECT_API_KEY='-----BEGIN PRIVATE KEY----- xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx